anoopctkm/machine-learning/projects/capstone/report.md

 - _Can results found from the model be trusted?_

 ### Justification

+To recap, the RMSE of the benchamrk model was 0.9396.
+The RMSE for the content-based filtering model (using 30-nearest neighbours) was 0.8712.
+This is a marked improvement over the benchmark model that is already fitting the data reasonably well, thus justifying its use for as a method for predicting user ratings for new movies.

 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:
 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_